Gator Ubiquity Statue (GUS)

 Competitors may not attend any other presentations during the three divisional rounds; however, all competitors are welcome and encouraged to watch the finalist presentations.

-Finalist teams may only watch the remainder of the finalist presentations after they have presented.
+Finalist teams may only watch the remainder finalist presentations after they have presented.

 Team coaches are allowed to attend all presentations in their assigned divisions.
 Coaches are not allowed to attend presentations from teams of another division.